khasTema/interactive_rating_fe_chal/README.md

 ### tech used

-I used React framewor, for sake of practicing, and Less preprocessor for styling
+I used React framework, for sake of practicing, and Less preprocessor for styling